chrisbrownie/flamingkeys.com/_posts/2011-10-20-how-to-block-iphone-4s-from-connecting-to-exchange-2010.md

 | Remove-ActiveSyncDevice | Remove the devices
 | -confirm:$false | Don’t prompt for confirmation (we want this to be automated!)

-<aside class="aside-error">Keep in mind any typos here could be devastating, so make sure you only add the `–confirm:$false` argument once you’ve tested and confirmed this works for you.</aside>
+<div class="alert alert-danger">Keep in mind any typos here could be devastating, so make sure you only add the `–confirm:$false` argument once you’ve tested and confirmed this works for you.</div>

 After running this script, I sat content that iPhone 4S devices would would be blocked from my Exchange environment.
 However it occurred to me over lunch, whilst eating my quiche, that devices could simply re-join themselves to Exchange!
 On to plan B (Well..
 Plan A, part 2):